ARTICLE

 "I know the Jurassic Coast really well and have spent a lifetime photographing it," says David.
 "It's a south-facing coastline, so I wanted to do the shoot in the winter, when the light on the coast is particularly dramatic.
 I also wanted to introduce them to the kind of thought processes I go through when I'm scouting a location and planning a shoot."

-The five Ambassadors met at West Bay in Dorset on a cold January day.
+The five pros met at West Bay in Dorset on a cold January day.
 David gave them some initial guidance, which included advice about using long exposures and ND grad, polarizer and 'big stopper' filters.
 After that, they were free to explore the location and get to grips with a completely new subject and way of working.
 Over the next 24 hours, the group worked in the chosen locations at different times of the day, relishing what they called their "job swap".
 Let's see what they learnt.

 Marc says: "My world was turned upside-down by David as he allowed me to parachute into his world by using a tripod, filters and incredibly long exposures – all of which are utterly alien to me as an editorial sports photographer.
 At the start, he put his hands on the shoulders of Eddie and me and said, 'Alright, guys: slow.
 That landscape is not going to move.
 Put your cameras on single shot, close your eyes.
 Open them.
 Now look.'